1800 Currency Proclamation

 1872 The Melbourne Mint

 Vast gold discoveries in Victoria persuade the British authorities to approve Australia’s second Mint, which begins producing sovereigns in Melbourne in 1872.
-With both colonial Mints now authorized to strike sovereigns of the same design as London, their output is distinguished by an ‘M’ or ‘S’ mintmark.
+With both colonial Mints now authorised to strike sovereigns of the same design as London, their output is distinguished by an ‘M’ or ‘S’ mintmark.
 The Melbourne Mint is also responsible for making Australian circulating coins from 1919, but is closed by 1972.

 1899 The Perth Mint